Pool Heating Options – What You Need To Know

 Pool Heat Pumps The Choice Pool Heating Option

 Pool heat pumps use electric currents to transfer heat to the pool.
 A heat pump is a pool heating solution that is both effective and energy-efficient, which is why it is extremely popular among homeowners.
+See our article here about why pool heat pumps are the preferred pool heating option.
 They extract the heat from the surrounding air and direct it over an evaporator coil.
 The heat is then absorbed by liquid refrigerant inside the coil and turned into a gas.
 The gas then moves through a compressor (which intensifies its heat) to a condenser, which adds the hot gas into your pool water.

 - Inexpensive to run